 Yet many Christians spend their energy trying to figure out every detail of what will happen—identifying the Antichrist and studying the unfolding events.
 Knowing and understanding these matters is valuable and appropriate.
 But some go further, stockpiling supplies and preparing bunkers as if mere survival were the ultimate goal—and that is complete foolishness.
 The end times are not just about acquiring knowledge or preparing for the enemy’s schemes.
 They will be marked by intense pressure, opposition, persecution, and escalating calamities (Matthew 24:6–13).
 In such times, believers will need far more than information alone.

+This is what it means to be "prepared with fire": fixing our eyes on Jesus, beholding His beauty, and drawing strength from His nearness.
 That is the safest and most powerful place to be: beholding, knowing, and loving Jesus.
 The Bride of Christ—the Church—will not triumph through desperation or frantic self-defense.
-She will become radiant, strong, and glorious by abiding in her Bridegroom—the One who washes her with His word, nourishes her, and cherishes her (Ephesians 5:25–27).
+She will become radiant, strong, and glorious by abiding in her Bridegroom—the One who washes her with His Word, nourishes her, and cherishes her (Ephesians 5:25–29).
 Through these “beauty preparations,” she will rise from the wilderness of the end times, strengthened and radiant, leaning fully on her Bridegroom.
 At last, she will be revealed in her full identity as His beloved, radiant Bride (Revelation 21:2–4).

 Entonces alguien encendió una fogata.
 En cuestión de momentos, el humo y el calor alejaron a los mosquitos.
 Lo que todo mi esfuerzo frenético no pudo lograr, el fuego lo hizo de manera instantánea y sin esfuerzo.